Alexey-Saldyrkine/Compiletime-String-and-Verbose-Static-Assert/docs/verbose static assert.md

 	//container type
 	//here we pass the type container with some arbitrary parameters. using contT = container<void,0>;
+	//As we don't intend to use conT in the latter examples we, could have contT be:
+	// using contT = void;

 	//create the final VSA_template_parameter_pack_data type
 	using type = verbose_static_assertNS::VSA_template_parameter_pack_data<list,contT>;